 However, the soil should not be too wet since the lily bulb may start to rot.

 One of the indicators that you may be over-watering the plants is the presence of dark leaf tips.

-How To Tips On Fertilizing Calla Lilies
+Tips On Calla Lily Fertilizer

-When fertilizing calla lilies you can use water-soluble all purpose plant food as well as bulb fertilizer every month.
+When fertilizing calla lilies, you can use water-soluble all-purpose plant food as well as bulb fertilizer every month.

 You should apply the fertilizer more regularly when you start noticing the development of flowers.

 However, you should stop fertilizing when the plant has already bloomed.

 If you notice some dark tips on the foliage, you may have added too much fertilizer.